scPRINT use case on BPH¶

 # now the diff expression between B-cells and the rest

-sc.tl.rank_genes_groups(prostate_adata, groupby='cleaned_pred_cell_type_ontology_term_id', groups=['IgG-negative class switched memory B cell'], reference='other', method='t-test')
+groups=["IgG-negative class switched memory B cell"],

 # Plot the most differentially expressed genes

-sc.pl.rank_genes_groups(prostate_adata, n_genes=25, sharey=False, gene_symbols='symbol')
+sc.pl.rank_genes_groups(prostate_adata, n_genes=25, sharey=False, gene_symbols="symbol")

 # super strong B cell markers